 “I am a first-time author.
 My book concerned a rather esoteric subject area.
 Heather Conn was an invaluable editor for me.
 As well as attending to the technical side of editing, she continuously asked questions about the points I was attempting to make.
 Heather combines an attention to detail with the ability to view the overall theme and flow of the writing.
 Her help resulted in a much superior manuscript.
 I am deeply grateful to her.”
 (August 2013)

 I have worked with ESL authors, Indigenous writers, and other marginalized voices.
-I strive to bring as much cultural sensitivity and open-heartedness as possible to my work while supporting the goals of the Truth and Reconciliation Commission report.
+I strive to bring as much cultural sensitivity and open-heartedness as possible to my work while supporting the goals of Canada’s Truth and Reconciliation Commission report.
 When working with First Nations content, I refer to Elements of Indigenous Style by Gregory Younging.